ImAJason/Online-News/README.md

 Found LASSO to return the smallest mean absolute error among all the methods for linear regression and variable selection.

 Achieved a 71.77% AUC with the random forest algorithm.

+The popularity of online news is predictable!
+However, the accuracy could be higher.
+Future work can still be done to hopefully increase it.